dcunited001/dcunited001.github.io/_drafts/hypnosis-nlp-and-kantian-category-collapse.md

 excerpt: ""
 ---

+- example of using ideas from analytical neurology to infer (neumenological) limitations
+  - pic of luminosity object tracking game

+- other neumonologically inferable neurological restrictions:
+  - topical limitations for a person's generative networks
+    - capable of limited/moderate/advanced generation in:
+      - linguistic data, etc

 - there's already a ton of study on meditative states of mind, but i believe this provides a neuroanatomical basis for more mystical or spirital concepts like prana, kundalini and "energy" flows